-Ivory Coast and South Africa held to goalless draws
+Cameroon profit as group rivals Ivory Coast held

 - Wednesday's World Cup qualifiers: Senegal sink Togo

+In Zimbabwe, 1996 African champions South Africa were also frustrated and had to settle for a scoreless stalemate in their Group G opener.

-The game was the first in charge for new South Africa coach Hugo Broos who is trying to lead his side to a first World Cup since 2002.
+The game was the first in charge for new South Africa coach Hugo Broos, the mastermind of Cameroon's 2017 Africa Cup of Nations title, as he tries to lead his side to a first World Cup since 2002.

 While admitting that reaching Qatar may prove a step too far, Broos will hope South Africa can create more when 2010 World Cup quarter-finalists Ghana return to Johannesburg on Monday.